DPI-WE/ruby-data-structures-algorithms-intro/content.md

 ```
 {: .repl #binary_search title="Binary Search" points="1"}

-**Time Complexity**: O(log n) - Binary search has a logarithmic time complexity because it splits the search interval in half each time, significantly reducing the number of comparisons needed to find the target value.
+**Time Complexity**: O(log n) - Binary search has a *logarithmic* time complexity because it splits the search interval in half each time, significantly reducing the number of comparisons needed to find the target value.

-**Space Complexity**: O(log n) due to the call stack, which uses space proportional to the depth of the recursion, which is logarithmic.
+**Space Complexity**: O(log n) due to the call stack, which uses space proportional to the depth of the recursion, which is *logarithmic*.

 ### Bubble Sort